 What is a partner manager’s salary?

-In 2023, the average partner manager salary is $120,000 in the United States.
-Your salary may vary based on your experience, additional compensation, and your location (sometimes companies pay more if you’re in cities like New York, San Francisco, or Chicago).
-You can expect a much higher salary in senior management positions.
+In 2024, the average partner manager salary is $129,620/year in the United States, about an 8% increase from the average salary in 2023.
+Salaries vary based on years of experience, additional compensation, and your location (sometimes companies pay more if you’re in cities like New York, San Francisco, or Chicago).
+You can expect a higher salary in senior management positions.

 Where can I find partner manager jobs?